 12 Oct Restaurant Feature – Big Smoke Burger From Canada, Eh?

 Welcome to my blog series where I share stories over food.
 It could be about food, about the brand, or any interesting tidbit that I think you’d appreciate.
 I will let you drool over the food photos first before I share stories with you.
-Stories over food originated from my curiosity about anecdotes behind my favourite food discoveries.
+Stories over food originated from my curiosity about anecdotes behind my favorite food discoveries.
 Who is the founder of the business?
 How did they decide to get into the food business?
 These are some of the questions I wonder when I discover a new food joint.
 What’s awesome is that Toronto is very much a foodie city, with new restaurants popping up (what feels like) every week.

 If you follow my Instagram food diary, you’ll know that I am no stranger to Big Smoke Burger.
 No siree.
 I became acquainted with the corner burger joint that emitted the smell of burgers and fries as I passed by on my daily commute.
 And every Friday was the day where I’d order a burger, fries and a big fat chocolate milkshake to end the week.
 No surprise here, my encounter with this meal meant a trade-in of productiveness for an afternoon of idis.
 Hence, my excitement when Eric, the manager at Toronto’s King West location invited me to sample some new dishes to their menu.